An evangelical Christian university in the US has defended a move to strengthen its creationist ethos, even outlawing theories of partial evolution.

 It pointed out that the university’s policy manual said it represented a “wide spectrum of religious denominations” and said that there were fears professors who disagreed would lose their jobs.

-Crowds at the Scopes trial in 1925 where a teacher was prosecuted for teaching evolution in Tennessee.
 Two former faculty members sued the institution in May, arguing the board of trustees did not have the authority to change the 80-year-old statement of belief.

 Dr Brian Eisenback, a graduate of Bryan College, left his post as biology professor there for another Christian college after the change.

 He is writing a book trying to marry evolution with creationism in science teaching and said he previously taught all theories of creation at Bryan.

 “Because of the culture war that is raging with scripture and age of the earth and so on, I think it’s important for me to teach my students the same material they would hear at any state university,” said Dr Eisenback told the New York Times.

 “But then also, as a Christian who is teaching at a Christian liberal arts college, I think it’s important that they be educated on the different ways that people read relevant Scripture passages.”